Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: Introduction

 While surveys such as the AHPEQS capture specific areas of patient feedback, they are often restricted by their predefined scope and generality.
 These rigid surveys can result in blind spots in understanding the patient journey.
 For example, the AHPEQS asks whether `individual needs were met', but there is no scope to capture the patient's specific needs.
 The AHPEQS also asks how often the patient `felt confident in the safety of their treatment and care', yet does not facilitate the patient to outline when or where they felt unsafe.

 Deployment of these surveys is time-consuming, involving research and approval to ensure that the survey meets specific needs.
 While this is to the benefit of a survey in its ability to capture necessary information, it leads to a delayed deployment.
 Hence the survey may miss critical, time-dependent data.
-To ensure that patient-reported experiences are captured more thoroughly through survey, sufficiently long surveys are necessary.
-Survey length, however, is negatively associated with respondent rate \cite{fan2010factors}; balance must be struck between respondent rate and survey length.
-Another tool that plays a role in capturing patient-reported experience is the focus group.
-Focus groups have more freedom in their scope than surveys and hence have may have fewer blind spots.
-However, they are time-consuming, difficult to scale to get a population-level understanding of patient experience, and lack generalisability to the broader population \cite{vicsek2010issues}.
-The primary purpose of the focus group in this setting is to be an exploratory tool that can direct survey questions to align with areas of patient concern \cite{masadeh2012focus}.
-In order to effectively capture patient experience, patients need freedom to discuss relevant issues that allow for unconstrained reports of patient experience and patient outcome at an appropriate scale that neither surveys nor focus groups offer.
+To ensure that patient-reported experiences are captured more thoroughly through surveys, sufficiently long surveys with well-poised questions are necessary.
+Survey length, however, is negatively associated with respondent rate \cite{fan2010factors}; a balance must be struck between respondent rate and survey length.

+Recently, surveys have begun to blend the quantitative with the qualitative, by including open-ended questions on patient experience.
+In this way, surveyors can aim to simultaneously receive quantitative data on patient experience, whilst also driving the qualitative exploration needed to overcome the would-be blind spots.
+However, open-ended questions introduce an additional layer of difficulty to patients, and as a result, can be overlooked.

+Both focus groups and surveys suffer from common weaknesses.
+Raw data, and unpublished results, are often obscured due to ethics considerations.
+Whilst this is critical to patient confidentiality, it results in a fractured and occluded view of patient experience.
+Consequently, researchers interested in specific yet less explored areas of healthcare and patient experience may rely on interpretations derived from others' preliminary studies.
+This reliance on interpretations poses challenges and may require additional costly efforts, such as conducting their own focus groups or surveys, to gather data directly related to their research interests.

+In order to effectively capture a more holistic view of patient experience, patients need the unconstrained freedom to discuss relevant to them, at an appropriate scale, with accessibility to other researchers.
+Currently, neither surveys nor focus groups, alone or combined meet this need.